ptrebert/creepiest/datasrc/README_datasrc.md

 * Discovered that mouse (mm9) expression data is mostly listed under assay type "polyA mRNA RNA-seq" as opposed to the regular "RNA-seq"; though, in the metadata file, the assay is given as "RNA-seq";
  downloaded additional metadata file for mm9/expression (single ended, all read lengths)

+Note 2016-05-25

+* The expression data for hg19 (SE libraries) are missing quantifications beyond the exon level; downloaded additional metadata/files (PE libraries) to get expression estimates on gene level